sfigg/commercialization-public/customize/desktop/customize-start-layout.md

 This will set the heading to **Create**.
 For example:

 ![Start layout with Choice=DesktopBridge](images/start-layout-desktopbridge.png)

-Tile sizes and positions may vary based on the device SKU, region, and the size of the Start layout.

 We advise using these tags when AFO Perpetual (Office 2016) is pre-installed to provide the best user experience for your customers.
 The new Office block of tiles is labeled **Office 365**, which is not the same as Office 2016, and could be confusing to users.